-During July and August Unitarians participated in two rallies through the streets of Adelaide calling for marriage equality.
+South Australian Unitarians participated in several rallies through the streets of Adelaide in support of marriage equality.

-Following the devastating cyclone in Vanuatu in March, over thirty households within the church community contributed to a total donation of just under $3000 which allowed us to send three ShelterBoxes to Vanuatu, each of which can sustain ten people in the aftermath of a natural disaster.
+Following the devastating cyclone in Vanuatu, over thirty households within the church community contributed to a total donation of just under $3000 which allowed us to send three ShelterBoxes to Vanuatu, each of which can sustain ten people in the aftermath of a natural disaster.

-In the days following the Nepal earthquake in April, over twenty-four households collectively donated $2390 to the Red Cross emergency appeal.
+In the days following the Nepal earthquake, over twenty-four households collectively donated $2390 to the Red Cross emergency appeal.
 Thanks to Sandy Johns for coordinating this effort.

-Building on from a similar event last year, a fundraiser for girls’ education in Sierra Leone was led by Sandy Johns. $4,209 was raised, which was several times last year’s total, and will fund the education of fourteen girls.
+Building on from a previous event, a fundraiser for girls’ education in Sierra Leone was led by Sandy Johns. $4,209 was raised, which was several times last year’s total, and will fund the education of fourteen girls.

-We had two themed services with guest speakers on the topic of poverty alleviation.
-In June, local activist Pas Forgione discussed his work in defence of the dignity and rights of welfare recipients.
-Then, in Anti-Poverty Week in October, Pas returned with Kerry Arch from the United Sole Parents Network.
+Themed services with guest speakers highlighted the topic of poverty alleviation.
+Local activist Pas Forgione discussed his work in defence of the dignity and rights of welfare recipients.
+In Anti-Poverty Week, Pas returned with Kerry Arch from the United Sole Parents Network.
 Through the theme of welfare justice they advocated passionately and persuasively for the worth and dignity of every human being.

-The local branch of Amnesty International has begun using our venue to screen some of their regular series of ‘Meaningful Movies’ which present a range of social justice issues through the big screen.
+The local branch of Amnesty International uses our venue from time to time for their 'Meaningful Movies' series, which presents a range of social justice issues through the big screen.